PLATFORM

 Controlled choice is an essential part of our school system, but can be a confusing entry point.
 We must continue to do all we can to improve the communication and support for families around the process and to improve the functioning of the system itself.

-Middle Schools
+Upper Schools

-All of our students should enter middle school and then high school having reached the skill and knowledge benchmarks we have identified and that mandated testing requires.
+All of our students should enter upper school and then high school having reached the skill and knowledge benchmarks we have identified and that mandated testing requires.
 And all of our students should graduate from high school equally well-prepared.
 That does not mean they need to or should have a uniform experience in every school and in every classroom.
 Teachers and principals should be able to shape their school communities with support from the district to preserve and enhance the rich diversity of teaching approaches Cambridge fosters, and the distinctiveness of the schools.
 This should always be in service of ensuring that every child reaches their highest potential.

 No one should sell our children short – not the schools, not their friends, not they themselves.